Peter Felser

 Peter Felser (born 20 September 1969 in Dillingen an der Donau) is a German politician for the populist Alternative for Germany (AfD) and since 2017 member of the Bundestag.

 Life and politics

-Felser was born 1969 in the Bavarian town Dillingen an der Donau and studied at the Bundeswehr University Munich.
+Felser was born 1969 in the Bavarian town Dillingen an der Donau and studied at the University of the Bundeswehr Munich.

-Felser entered the AfD in 2015 and became after the 2017 German federal election member of the bundestag.
+Felser entered the AfD in 2015 and became after the 2017 German federal election member of the Bundestag.

 Felser denies the scientific consensus on climate change.